dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/interfaces/simplified-capture-vision-settings.md

 ## labelSettings

-Represents the simplified settings for label recognition using the SimplifiedLabelRecognizerSettings interface from the DLR namespace.
+Specifies the basic configuration for label recognition as defined by the `SimplifiedLabelRecognizerSettings` interface.

 ```typescript
 labelSettings: Dynamsoft.DLR.SimplifiedLabelRecognizerSettings;